rbolado98/weddingplanner/README.md

 	•	Developed by Ruben Bolado (Full-Stack) and Luis Sanchez (Contributed with HTML Templates)
 	•	University of Texas at El Paso (UTEP)

-⸻

-Let me know if you want a PDF version or if you’d like a shortened summary for a poster/demo handout.